olinjs/olinjs/lessons/05-flex-burger-help/README.md

 ### Real Life Selector Practice
 - We are going to play around with the twitter homepage using jQuery
-- Work in a group and list out all of the commands that you come up with on the whiteboard, next to a description of what it did.
+- Work in your group and list out all of the commands that you come up with in this exercise on the whiteboard, next to a description or image of what it did.
 - First, open [twitter](https://twitter.com) in an incognito tab, you should see a grid of popular tweets.
 Now click on "view all" in the Moments section.
 - Now lets open up the console and have some fun
     - Use the elements pane of the console to explore how the page is set up.
 What are the classes you could use to [**select**](https://learn.jquery.com/using-jquery-core/selecting-elements/) all the tweets?
 A single tweet?
 The retweet count on a single tweet?